logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 .. figure:: screen-shots/reports-sample-system.png
    :alt: Reports tab View

+.. _system-report-data-sources:

+Data Sources for reports
+^^^^^^^^^^^^^^^^^^^^^^^^

+The reports have different data source items based on the data specification source.
+The data source selector will enable users to also run reports on extension data specifications when available.

+The following data sources are currently available for reports:

+   * **PMHC**: is the standard Primary Mental Health Care flexible funding pool services (See `PMHC MDS Data Specification <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html`_)
+   * **hAPI**: is data that headspace head-office has uploaded from their internal hAPI client information management system (See `headspace Data Specification <https://docs.pmhc-mds.com/projects/data-specification-headspace/en/v2/data-specification/data-model-and-specifications.html`_)

 .. _system-report-types:

 Types of reports
 ^^^^^^^^^^^^^^^^
 The reports are grouped into five categories, each designed to serve different purposes.